Jinny-of-Magic-Lamp/space2ship/README.md

 🚀 **Play the game**

 https://space2ship.io/
+  OR
 https://jinny-of-magic-lamp.github.io/space2ship/

 ---

 ## About

-A browser-based sci-fi shooter developed with HTML5 Canvas and JavaScript.
+A browser-based sci-fi shooter demo developed with HTML5 Canvas and JavaScript.

 ## Features